 There are two main ways of running this event: either by paying a specialist to deliver the entertainment for you, or by purchasing a DIY race-night pack online.
 Funds are raised by charging an admission fee, offering a hot meal, running a bar, seeking sponsors, selling jockey slots and from bets in the tote.

-- Make sure you have a PA system, microphone, DVD player/projector and screen, and confirm that you can borrow tables and chairs from the school.
-Spread the word using posters (see tips and advice), letters and social media.
+- Four weeks before: Make sure you have a PA system, microphone, DVD player/projector and screen, and confirm that you can borrow tables and chairs from the school.
+Spread the word using posters, letters and social media.
 Order your race-night kit or confirm the event details with your supplier.

-- Have a post-event debrief with your team to discuss what worked well and what might need tweaking.
+- After the event: Have a post-event debrief with your team to discuss what worked well and what might need tweaking.
 Cultivate relationships with sponsors by sending them thank-you letters noting how much the event raised and how this has contributed towards your fundraising goal.

 Race night tips and advice